JiyaroJoseph/JiyaroJoseph/README.md

 ## 🚀 Open Source Contributions

 ### 🟢 RUXAILAB
-* **PR #2010** *(MERGED)* — Fixed *status filter dropdown interaction bug* (Studies page) → Resolved click handling issue where label clicks failed to trigger dropdown (event handling flaw) https://github.com/uramakilab/remote-usability-lab/pull/2010
+* **PR #2010** *(MERGED)* — Fixed status filter dropdown not opening on click (Studies page) → Root cause: an internal chip element was intercepting clicks meant for the dropdown.
+Fixed with a scoped `pointer-events: none` CSS rule; also added a `<label>`/`id` association and `aria-label` for accessibility. https://github.com/uramakilab/remote-usability-lab/pull/2010
-* **PR #1997** *(MERGED)* — Fixed *incorrect redirection in issue templates* → Corrected broken links in `CONTRIBUTING.md`, improving developer workflow for reporting issues https://github.com/uramakilab/remote-usability-lab/pull/1997
+* **PR #1997** *(MERGED)* — Fixed *incorrect redirection in issue templates* → Bug Report and Feature Request links both pointed to the generic "new issue" page; added `?template=` query params so each link opens the correct form directly. https://github.com/uramakilab/remote-usability-lab/pull/1997
-* **PR #1984** — Analyzed *hyperlink popup overflow in editor* → Identified layout constraint issue affecting UI boundary handling and proposed fix approach https://github.com/uramakilab/remote-usability-lab/pull/1984
+* **PR #1984** — Analyzed *hyperlink popup overflow in editor* → Flagged a layout overflow bug in the editor's hyperlink popup and suggested a fix direction. https://github.com/uramakilab/remote-usability-lab/pull/1984

 ---